-Since 1959, the Patterson School of Diplomacy and International Commerce offers a distinctive Masters of Arts program designed to prepare students academically, professionally, and personally for careers in international affairs.
-Formal academic coursework is combined with experiential learning via a rich variety of co-curricular activities.
-These include internships, a fall academic conference, negotiation and crisis simulations, site visits, a speakers program, a film series, and even a formal protocol and etiquette dinner.
+The Patterson School of Diplomacy and International Commerce offers a distinctive Masters of Arts program designed to prepare students academically, and professionally for careers in international affairs.
+Academic coursework is combined with immersive learning via a rich variety of co-curricular activities.
+These include internships, a fall academic conference, negotiation and crisis simulations, site visits, a speakers program, Summer Reading, and even a formal protocol and etiquette dinner.

-Our flexible program totals 30 credit hours and can be completed in just three semesters.
+Our flexible 30 credit hour program can be completed in just three semesters.
 Each student takes a core curriculum from courses and seminars taught by regular Patterson School faculty in one of four concentrations: diplomacy; international commerce; international security and intelligence; and international organizations and development.
 Beyond this core, students can craft courses of study tailored to their unique needs and desires that draw widely upon other University of Kentucky graduate departments.
 Patterson students have developed individual degree plans that include classes in agricultural economics, anthropology, epidemiology, finance, marketing, management, foreign languages, communications, sociology, law, geography, public health, and more.
 This flexibility in curriculum is pivotal to the Patterson School concept.
 An integrated discussion of responsibility and ethics is also a key component of our professional program.